JaeYeonLee0621/SystemDesign-Interview/Chapter6_AggregateAdClickEvents.md

 ![Figure_1 13_B16918](https://github.com/JaeYeonLee0621/a-mixed-knowledge/assets/32635539/87146c20-817c-4112-ba00-bd250583f44f)

+- watermark as a standard or guideline that helps determine when a window can be closed and processed in stream processing systems
-- It represents a point in time and is used to indicate that the streaming system believes all data up to that point has been receive
+- This is because the watermark suggests that all data up to that point in time should have been received

-- This allows the system to proceed with processing without waiting indefinitely for late-arriving data.
++) 📝 Role
+- Closing a Window
+- Triggering Computation
+- Handling Late Data

++) 📝 Handling Late Arriving Data Strategy
+- Dropping Late Data
+- Updating Results
+- Side Outputs for Late Data : ome systems direct late data to a separate processing stream or store it for manual review

++) 📝 Dynamic Watermark
+- Adjusting automatically based on the actual characteristics of the incoming data
+- They typically involve algorithms that assess the event timestamps of recent data and adapt the watermark accordingly to optimize the balance between latency and completeness

+1. Understand Data Characteristics : Arrival Patterns, Latency Variability, Source Reliability
+2. Choose a Watermarking Strategy : Heuristic/Static Watermarks, Dynamic Watermarks
+3. Implement Watermark Logic : Event Time Tracking, Latency Thresholds, Periodic Updates

 <br/>

-- We can argue that it is not worth the return on investment (ROI) to have a complicated design for low probability events
+- We can argue that it is not worth `ROI (Return On Investment)` to have a complicated design for low probability events
 - We can always correct the tiny bit of inaccuracy with end-of-day reconciliation

 <br/>